pinecoders/pinecoders.github.io/resources/README.md

 - Tricks and techniques to help you accomplish frequently needed tasks,
 - [Other open source projects](https://github.com/pinecoders) related to Pine.

 We have also begun publishing guides.
-See our first: the [Digital Signal Processing In Pine](https://www.pinecoders.com/techniques/dsp) written by [Alex Grover](https://www.tradingview.com/u/alexgrover/#published-scripts).
+See our first: the [Digital Signal Processing In Pine Script™](https://www.pinecoders.com/techniques/dsp) written by [Alex Grover](https://www.tradingview.com/u/alexgrover/#published-scripts).